 It was pitch black when I arrived at the Matapeake boat ramp.
 Oddly, the lights were out on the pier.
 It wasn’t windy, but a dense fog had set in.
-I launched the boat and idled slowly toward the mouth of the dark inlet without my sonar or GPS so I wouldn’t destroy what little night vision I had.
+I launched Thunder Road and idled slowly toward the mouth of the dark inlet without my sonar or GPS so I wouldn’t destroy what little night vision I had.
 The fog was so thick I could barely see past the front of my boat.
 I wiped my glasses and breathed a sigh of relief as I slipped between the end of the pilings and the rock jetty.
 I was surprised to look up and see the shadow of a lone figure standing at the end of the pier.
 Another hardcore fisherman I thought, but then I noticed he didn’t have a fishing rod.
-I snapped a quick picture.
 My wave wasn’t returned as I continued out into the dark open waters of the Chesapeake.
 There was a cold chill in the air, so I pulled up my hood and swung the bow north into a strong outgoing tide.